bitlather/unity-learn/README.md

 }
 ```

+- Drag EnemyAttack script onto EvilCube and, in the target parameter, drag and drop Player so the cube will target player.

 - We also need to update EnemyAI so that EvilCube will stop approaching the player when the player is in striking distance: